 NJC Music Programme celebrates its 10th Anniversary

-In 2016, the NJC Music Programme celebrates its 10th anniversary since its inception in 2006.
+In 2016, the NJC Music Programme celebrated its 10th anniversary since its inception in 2006.
 Hear from our ex-music students as they reflect on their experiences in the NJC Music Programme and how it has impacted their lives.

 ‘Being in the NJC Music Programme has allowed me to have a very well-rounded music education, with the teachers focusing equally on all the aspects of music.
 Not only do the teachers make sure that music history is taught in a way that shows how it makes a difference to us as performers, rather than memorizing dates and facts simply to pass exams, we are also given numerous opportunities to perform.
 At the same time, the school ensures that we are given sufficient rooms and pianos to prepare for such performances, with rooms equipped with two grand pianos, allowing us to try out repertoire that require more than one piano; pieces that we would not be able to practice nor perform in normal circumstances.
 There is never a dull moment in the programme and all music lovers will definitely enjoy being in the company of both teachers and peers who are deeply passionate about their work.’